 Outside fundraising for capital needs is on-going to supplement funding received from State BEP capital since the charter school agreement with MNPS does not include an allocation for capital expenditures.

 G. PENSION PLANS

-The School participates in the following three defined benefit pension plans (collectively the "Pension Plans"):
+The School, similar to MNPS and all Tennessee Public Charter Schools in the MNPS System, participates in the following three defined benefit pension plans (collectively the "Pension Plans"):

 Certificated Employees